maxull/FibeRtypeR_analysis_script/README.md

-4. Run the analysis by runing these two commands in your console:
+4. Run the analysis by running these two commands in your console:

        source("Analysis_template.R")